Overview

 - Leukemia

-Swollen lymph nodes can also be the result of an injury in the area.
-Certain injuries can cause scar tissue in the area which can make it difficult for the lymph nodes to properly filter the lymph fluid.
-In these cases surgery may be required to resolve the issue.
+Swollen lymph nodes can also result from an injury in the area.
+Specific injuries can cause scar tissue in place, making it difficult for the lymph nodes to filter the lymph fluid properly.
+In these cases, surgery may be required to resolve the issue.

 Swollen lymph nodes are not the only reason for a bump in the area.
 There are many possible explanations for lumps and bumps under the armpit.
-No matter what you suspect the lump to be, it is important to have the bump checked by your physician.
+No matter what you suspect the lump to be, it is essential to have the spot checked by your physician especially if you are a woman.

-Armpit lumps can occur at any time, but in women it can be a sign of breast cancer.
-It is important to perform monthly self-exams and to report any findings to your doctor right away.
+Armpit lumps can occur anytime, but it can be a sign of breast cancer in women.
+Performing monthly self-exams and reporting any findings to your doctor immediately is essential.

 Folliculitis

 Folliculitis occurs when the hair follicle becomes compromised and inflamed.
-This often occurs as a result of shaving, especially dark and coarse hair.
+This often occurs due to shaving incredibly dark and coarse hair.
 Folliculitis is easily mistaken for acne because it often causes red bumps that may or may not become filled with pus.
 Folliculitis can be a mild irritation or become inflamed and tender to the touch.

 Hidradenitis suppurativa

-This painful, long-term skin condition occurs when there is inflammation near apocrine glands of hair follicles in the skin become clogged leaving behind painful boil-like lumps that will fill with pus, leak and may become infected.
+This painful, long-term skin condition occurs when inflammation near apocrine glands of hair follicles in the skin becomes clogged, leaving behind painful boil-like lumps that will fill with pus, leak, and may become infected.

 Fibroadenoma